Frequently Asked Questions

 The privacy of all parties involved in a complaint process shall be respected insofar as it does not interfere with the University's legal obligation to investigate allegations of misconduct, to take appropriate action, or as otherwise provided by law.
 University staff and faculty members are required to report information they receive about sexual misconduct to the Office of Equal Opportunity & Affirmative Action so that the University can provide appropriate support and notify complainants of their rights to file a complaint and their options for adjudication.

 However, as per University Rule 1-012B, the University has several staff members who can be confidential with information that is reported to them.
 This means that disclosure of an allegation of sexual misconduct will not result in a University investigation without the complainant's agreement.
-These resources include professional counselors and advocates in the Victim Advocacy Office, Center for Student Wellness, University Counseling Center, Women's Resource Center, and University Hospital Chaplains.
+These resources include professional counselors and advocates in the Victim Advocacy Office, Center for Campus Wellness, University Counseling Center, Women's Resource Center, and University Hospital Chaplains.

 Emergency: 911 Non-emergency: 801-585-2677 (COPS)